Corruption in Argentina: Francisco de Narváez (2009–13)

 Congressman Francisco de Narváez, a senior member of the center-right Federal Peronist caucus, was discovered in 2009 to have placed numerous phone calls from his cell phone to Mario Segovia, the "king of ephedrine" (whose use as a recreational drug is illegal in Argentina).
 Subpoenaed by Judge Federico Faggionato Márquez, de Narváez initially announced he would resign from Congress, but later recanted, claiming a ranch hand in his employ used his phone to place the calls in question.
 Faggionato Márquez's successor, Judge Adrián González Charvay, dismissed the case in 2010.

 He similarly came under scrutiny after declaring a 2008 taxable income of 670,000 pesos (around US$200,000) against 70 million pesos in exemptions, 30 million in inter vivos gifts to his children, and another 30 million in personal expenses.
 Accordingly, his tax liability was estimated to be at least 100 times what he actually paid, and in 2010 a tax lien was placed on his assets for 87 million pesos (US$22 million at the time).
 Another significant case – failure on the part of the La Rural-Ogden group (of which de Narváez is a partner) to repay a US$106 million loan from the Bank of the Province of Buenos Aires – expired via statute of limitations in 2013.

 Santa Cruz property case (2011)

-One of the Wikileaks cables mentions an investigation of members of the Kirchner administration and its business allies in Santa Cruz province.
+One of the leaked cables mentions an investigation of members of the Kirchner administration and its business allies in Santa Cruz province.
 The investigation focused on the purchase and resale, at massive profits, of large tracts of public land by nearly fifty top level politicians and businesspeople during Néstor Mendez's final years as the mayor of El Calafate, from 1995 to 2007.
 As of March 2011, the investigation into this case was being directed by prosecutor Natalia Mercado, the Kirchners' niece.